zwets/kcst/README.md

 See the Quick Start above.  `kcst` and `khc` do not need to be installed in any specific location.
 The only requirement is that `kcst` can find `khc` either on the PATH or in the directory where `kcst` itself is located.
-The symlink `bin/khc` to `src/khc` fulfils the latter requirement by default.

 #### Database

-The simplest way to install the MLST database for `kcst` is by cloning the data base maintained by the Centre for Genomic Epidemiology (CGE) at DTU Copenhagen.
+You must provide an MLST database for `kcst` to work with.
+The simplest way to install one is by cloning and importing the database maintained by the Centre for Genomic Epidemiology (CGE) at DTU Copenhagen, as follows:

-    # Pick a fresh directory to contain the downloadeded CGE database
+    # Pick a directory to contain the downloadeded CGE database
     CGE_MLST_DIR=/your/path/of/choice

-    # Clone the CGE git repository having the MLST database
+    # Clone the CGE git repository with the MLST database
     git clone 'https://bitbucket.org/genomicepidemiology/mlst_db.git' "$CGE_MLST_DIR"

     # Import the database to kcst's default MLST database directory
     cd data
     ./make-db.sh -f -v "$CGE_MLST_DIR"

-    # Check that the database files are there
+    # Check that the three database files have been created
-    ls  # should list: mlst.config mlst.db mlst.tsv
+    ls mlst.*   # should give mlst.db, mlst.cfg, mlst.tsv

-    # Test the database with the example E coli assembly (kcst gunzips automatically)
+    # Test the database using the sample assembly
     kcst data/examples/test.fa.gz

-You can now remove the `CGE_MLST_DIR`, or keep it around to pull for updates.
+You can now remove `CGE_MLST_DIR`, but you can also keep it around for pulling future updates:

-    # Update the CGE database to the latest release
+    # Update the CGE repository to the current release
-    CGE_MLST_DIR=/path/where/you/cloned/it/before
-    (cd $CGE_MLST_DIR && git pull)
+    CGE_MLST_DIR=/path/where/you/cloned/it
+    cd $CGE_MLST_DIR
+    git pull

-    # Update the kcst import of the database
+    # Reimport the database in kcst's data directory
-    cd data
+    cd data  # the kcst data directory
     ./make-db.sh -f -v "$CGE_MLST_DIR/config"

-You can add other databases and use these using `kcst --db DIR`.
-Refer to `data/README.md` for more information.
+You can use multiple MLST databases with `kcst` (see option `--db`).
+Refer to `data/README.md` for information about importing MLST databases.

 ---

 #### License

-kcst - k-mer-counting sequence typer
+kcst - k-mer counting sequence typer
 Copyright (C) 2018  Marco van Zwetselaar <io@zwets.it>

 This program is free software: you can redistribute it and/or modify